Please review the required information below (use scroll bar on the right)

 button to access this activity.

-This educational activity is for healthcare providers who are involved in the clinical care of patients with or at risk for HIV, including physicians, physician assistants, registered nurses, nurse practitioners, and pharmacists.
+This educational activity is for healthcare providers who are involved in the clinical care of patients with or at risk for HIV including physicians, physician assistants, registered nurses, nurse practitioners, pharmacists and case managers.

 Upon completion of this enduring material, participants should be better able to: